sayantanlahahgu/Psoriasis_Multiomics/README.md

 ## 1. RNA-sequencing

 The steps involved in the RNA-seq analysis pipleline are given below.
-The detailed commands used in each step are present in (.....txt)
+The detailed commands used in each step are present in 'RNA-seq.txt'.

 ### • Generating sequencing quality reports of raw fastq.gz files